“The FLYER360 app adds an extra layer of fun if you’re travelling with kids.”

 This is one of the easiest ways to get your bearings.
 Get on the water at dusk.
 These traditional bumboats cruise past Boat Quay, Clarke Quay and out toward Marina Bay, with the skyline doing its best work after sunset.
 Do this at dusk, then stay on for dinner or a drink by the river.

-Museum of Ice Cream
+8. Museum of Ice Cream

-Marina Bay cycle
+9. Marina Bay cycle

-Singapore Zoo and Night Safari
+10. Singapore Zoo and Night Safari

-Two of the world’s best wildlife experiences, separated by sunset
+Two of the world’s best wildlife experiences, separated by sunset.

-Treat these as two separate outings in two seperate days if you can.
+Treat these as two separate outings in two separate days if you can.
 Singapore Zoo's is famous for its open-concept design and is home to more than 4,200 animals.
 Then after dark, Night Safari shifts the mood completely with tram rides, walking trails and nocturnal wildlife in the world’s first nocturnal wildlife park.
 It’s one of the best Singapore experiences for families, but adults love it too.

-Ready to turn a quick stop into one of the best parts of your holiday?
-Talk to your local House of Travel and they'll build you an itinerary that’s packed with the sights, flavours and experiences you’ll still be talking about when you get home.
+Talk to your local House of Travel specialist and they'll build you an itinerary that’s packed with the sights, flavours and experiences you’ll still be talking about when you get home.

 More Asia travel blogs